Mushymato/HaveMoreKids/README.md

 - `Days until Baby`: Number of days until the newborn becomes a baby.
 Vanilla days is 13.
 - `Days until Crawler`: Number of days until the baby becomes a crawler.
 Vanilla days is 14.
 - `Days until Toddler`: Number of days until the crawler becomes a toddler.
 Vanilla days is 13.
+- `Use Single Bed As Child Bed`: Allow children to sleep on single beds instead of special child beds.

 ## Compatibility